-b.
+a.
 Ways in which the program complements other similar programs in other Oregon institutions and other related programs at this institution.
 Proposal should identify the potential for collaboration.

-Program will complement the OSU Cascade Campus and Central Oregon Community College by offering a graduate program for student graduating with a Tourism and Outdoor Leadership Degree.
+This program will complement but not compete with, the OSU Cascade Campus and Central Oregon Community College by offering a graduate program for students graduating with a Tourism and Outdoor Leadership Degree.

-c.
+b.
 If applicable, proposal should state why this program may not be collaborating with existing similar programs.